What is Android Go?

 Honestly, this is the best app which I find useful from the GO apps.

 Files Go is a new storage manager that helps you to free up your storage on your device, find files faster, and share them easily offline with others.
 In just a couple of taps, you can free up your space more rapidly and effectively than ever.
 Erase old photographs and memes from chat apps, remove duplicate files, delete unused apps, clear your cache and more.
 Use Files Go to check how much free space is left on your phone and SD card.
 Effortlessly transfer your files to an SD card to free up your internal storage, right from the app.
-Get helpful suggestions of files to erase before you run out space.
+Get helpful suggestions of files to erase before you run out of space.
 Files Go recommendations get smarter the more you use the app.
 Save your time looking for photos, videos, and documents on your phone.
 Files Go uses filters rather than folders so your stuff is organized more intuitively.
 Share your pictures, videos, documents, or apps with others nearby who also have the app.
 With a speed up to 125 Mbps, it’s fast, free, and it works without the internet, so it doesn’t cost your mobile data.
 Files Go’s offline file sharing is secured with WPA2 encryption, providing more secure file transfer.
 Files Go takes less than 6MB of storage on your phone.
 And there’s no malware or bloatware to affect your phone’s performance.

 Files Go tries to ensure that all those WhatsApp good morning images, memes, group chat photos don’t eat up your storage.